-Sales negotiation can be a source of dread for salespeople.
-It’s especially painful when a rep thinks they’ve closed a deal and then the prospect surprises them by wanting to “talk about the details.”
+Sales negotiation can be a source of dread for many sales professionals.
+It’s especially painful when a seller thinks they’ve closed a deal and then the prospect surprises them by wanting to “talk about the details.”

-With the right sales negotiation strategy, even this part of the sales process can remain warm and result in a win-win outcome for all parties.
+With the right strategy and sales negotiation skills training, even this part of the sales process can remain warm and result in a mutually beneficial outcome for all parties.

-Here are 9 sales negotiation skills your salespeople need to master to avoid price concessions and protect your profit margins.
+Here are 9 real-world negotiation skills your salespeople need to master to avoid price concessions and protect profit margins.

 1. Talk to the Right People

-Nothing is more disheartening than settling on a deal with someone, only to find out they don’t have the final say in the decision-making process.
+Nothing is more disheartening than settling on a deal with a prospect, only to find out they don’t have the final say in the decision-making process.
+Help your sellers reduce the odds of this happening by coaching them how to identify and reach decision makers early in the sales process.
+To do this, make sure you teach your sales team how to identify the 5 characteristics of a qualified prospect.

 2. Establish the Customer’s Pain